Context

 PILOT

-Targeted Project PILOT (PC2) opens a single postdoc position for the entire year 2025 on the subject of long-term collaboration in the fields of industry, software engineering or health or another field if strongly justified.
+Targeted Project 2 will open a limited number of postdoc positions for the entire year 2025 on the subject of long-term collaboration in the fields of industry, software engineering or health or another field if strongly justified.

 MATCHING